 New Psychoactive Substances

 NPS were previously sold under a range of names and brands, typically via the internet or in specialist shops called head shops.
-NPS can be just as dangerous as illegal drugs and sometimes more so, with some NPS being up to 10,000 times stronger than traditional drugs.
+NPS can be just as dangerous as illegal drugs and sometimes more so.

 Change, grow, live (CGL) is committed to working with NPS users and to educating the wider community about the dangers of these substances.